 - Use of surrogate models in our investigations of different activation strategies to generate desired movements and possibly even feedback mechanisms.

-This is in close collaboration with the IVPS and VISUS at the University of Stuttgart and the Fraunhofer IPA.
+This is in close collaboration with the IPVS and VISUS at the University of Stuttgart and the Fraunhofer IPA.

 Computationally Driven Research